pjs103/bigideas/CODE-OF-CONDUCT.md

 # bigideas Code of Conduct

 bigideas is a fun school project started by three college students.
 It is primarily made as an open-source coding project. **Any and all** contribution in any form is appreciated and welcome.
 We just require each contribution to be made as a pull request.
+Gl hf REMOVETHISLATER

 1. **Be friendly and patient**.